 In fiscal 2019, we entered into a transaction pursuant to which we sold membership interest in certain of our subsidiaries that own leasehold interests in projects subject to sale-leaseback financing arrangements.
-In connection with this sale, we recognized a gain relating to this business divestiture.
+In second quarter of fiscal 2020, we sold our Operations and Maintenance services contracts.
+In connection with this divestiture, we recognized a gain relating to these business divestiture.
 We believe that it is appropriate to exclude this gain from our segment results as it is not reflective of ongoing operating results.